eea/eea.cache/eea/cache/README.txt

 This package combines the features from lovely.memcached and plone.memoize.ram.
 It provides a decorator and utility for Memcaches at EEA.
 The decorator allows you set dependencies known by lovely.memcached

-cache decorator
+Cache decorator
 ===============

   >>> def key(method, self):
   ...     return method.__name__

   >>> from eea.cache import cache
   >>> @cache(key, dependencies=["frontpage"])